javierbrea/eslint-plugin-boundaries/README.md

 * __`from/target`__: `<element matchers>` Depending of the rule to which the options are for, the rule will be applied only if the file being analyzed matches with this element matcher (`from`), or the dependency being imported matches with this element matcher (`target`).
 * __`disallow/allow`__: `<value matchers>` If the plugin rule target matches with this, then the result of the rule will be "disallow/allow".
 Each rule will require a type of value here depending of what it is checking.
 In the case of the `element-types` rule, for example, another `<element matcher>` has to be provided in order to check the type of the local dependency.
+* __`importKind`__: `<string>` Optional.
+It allows to check the kind of import being analyzed.
+It can be also defined as an array of strings, or a micromatch pattern.
+Note that possible values to match with are `"value"`, `"type"` or `"typeof"`.
+It is useful only when using TypeScript, as it allows to check if the dependency is being imported as a value or as a type.
+For example, you could define that "components" can import "helpers" as a value, but not as a type.
+So, `import { helper } from "helpers/helper-a"` would be allowed, but `import type { Helper } from "helpers/helper-a"` would be disallowed.
 * __`message`__: `<string>` Optional.
 If the rule results in an error, the plugin will return this message instead of the default one.
 Read [error messages](#error-messages) for further info.

 > Tip: Properties `from/target` and `disallow/allow` can receive a single matcher, or an array of matchers.